 \begin{proof}

-Let $ n $ be the number of prime divisors of $ |G| $.
-The proof proceeds by induction on $ n $.
-For $ n=1 $, the lemma holds with $ C=1 $, $ D=G $.
+The proof proceeds by induction on $ n $, the number of prime divisors of $ |G| $.
+For $ n=1 $, the lemma holds with $ A=1 $, $ B=G $.
 Suppose $n\geqslant2$, and assume inductively that the lemma holds for groups of order with less prime divisors.